davidbalbert/chatter/README.markdown

 ## License

-Watt is copyright David Albert and released under the terms of the MIT License.
+Chatter is copyright David Albert and released under the terms of the MIT License.
 See LICENSE.txt for details.